arria-nlg/index-arria-workshop/README.md

 You will now need to create a portfolio in your Investment Portfolio service and create holdings for that portfolio.
 The `holdings.sample.json` file provides you with sample holdings for a portfolio.
 You can run the `investmentPortfolio.js` script to load portfolio and holdings.
 The credentials are retrieved from `.env` file so ensure that your Investment Portfolio credentials are filled as per the [last step](#5-configure-env-file).

-To load a portfolio named `MyFixedIncomePortfolio`, first install dependencies and use the command-line with the script to create the portfolio:
+To load a portfolio named `MyCustomPortfolio`, first install dependencies and use the command-line with the script to create the portfolio:
 ```
 npm install
-node investmentPortfolio.js -l MyFixedIncomePortfolio
+node investmentPortfolio.js -l MyCustomPortfolio
 ```
 This command produces a blank investment portfolio.

 To populate this portfolio we are going to load holdings from `holdings.sample.json` into it, run:
 ```
-node investmentPortfolio.js -l MyFixedIncomePortfolio -h holdings.sample.json
+node investmentPortfolio.js -l MyCustomPortfolio -h holdings.sample.json
 ```

 You can view a list of all of your portfolios by running: